Cheonghaejin-class submarine rescue ship: Design and description

 The design for a submarine rescue ship was first offered for export as the DW 4000R Koje class.
 One ship of the design was ordered in 1992 to support the Republic of Korea Navy (ROKN)'s submarine fleet.
 The vessel is capable of providing battery charging, provisions, fuel, oxygen and water to ROKN submarines.
 The ship measured 102.8 m long with a beam of 16.4 m and a draught of 4.6 m.
 At full load, the ship displaces 4300 t.
 The vessel is powered by a diesel-electric system comprising four MAN Burmeister & Wain 16 V 28/32 diesel engines creating 2950 bhp each and two electric motors, creating 5440 shp.
 These power the two shafts with controllable pitch propellers, three bow thrusters and two stern thrusters.
 This gives the ship a maximum speed of 18.5 kn and a range of 9500 nmi at 15 kn.
-The vessel is also equipped with shaped rudders and a dynamic positioning system which all the ship to better maneuver at low speeds.
+The vessel is also equipped with shaped rudders and a dynamic positioning system, which allows the ship to better maneuver at low speeds.
 The ship has a crew of 130 personnel.

 The submarine rescue ship is equipped with two 2,000 kW shaft generators and four 400 kW diesel generator sets that create a total of 5,600 kW of electric power.
 These are used to power two electrohydraulic telescoping cranes at the fore and an A-frame crane on the stern used to handle the assigned deep submergence vehicle (DSRV).
 The initial DSRV was capable of operating to a depth of 300 m.
 However, a new DSRV was assigned to the Cheonghaejin class in November 2008.
 DSAR-5 is capable of operating up to 500 m.
 The DSRV measures 9.6 m long with a beam of 2.7 m and a draught of 3.8 m and has a crew of three.
 The DSRV can transport up to 16 people.
 Additional capabilities include a diving bell capable of transporting nine people and a decompression chamber.
 The Cheonghaejin class has a towing winch and carries two landing craft vehicle personnel on davits for use as work boats.
 The ship has hull-mounted sonar and a landing platform for a light helicopter.
 The vessel is armed with six 12.7 mm machine guns.